-In order to become a dentist, students must complete a bachelor’s degree followed by four years of dental school.
-Dental school is very similar to medical school in that students are required to complete intensive lecture courses along with simulation classes, labs, and clinical experiences.
+To become a dentist, students must complete a bachelor’s degree followed by four years of dental school.
+Dental school is very similar to medical school in that students must complete intensive lecture courses along with simulation classes, labs, and clinical experiences.
 Many dental procedures require dexterity, and it can take students several months to gain the skills necessary to care for patients properly.

-According to the Bureau of Labor Statistics (BLS May 2020), dentistry can be a lucrative field with an annual average wage of $180,830.
-If dentists pursue additional certification or specialize, the earnings can significantly increase.
-Currently, the demand for dentists is expected to grow 8 percent between 2020 and 2030.
-This translates into approximately 11,100 more jobs in this field in the next decade.
+According to the Bureau of Labor Statistics (BLS May 2023), dentistry can be a lucrative field with an annual average wage of $191,750.
+If dentists pursue additional certifications or specialize, their earnings can significantly increase.
+The demand for dentists is expected to grow by 4 percent between 2022 and 2032.
+This translates into approximately 6,800 more jobs in this field in the next decade (BLS 2024).

 Continue reading to learn about top dental programs in the country, online options for dental-related education, and what certification and licenses are necessary to practice in this field.